Captain America (Ultimate Marvel character): The Ultimates

 Years later, Captain America was found in the Arctic Ocean, frozen in a block of ice, and was revived.
 Initially he thought S.H.I.E.L.D. were a group of Nazi soldiers who had captured him, but eventually realized that he was in a different time after seeing a modern New York City.
 He discovers that his best friend Bucky Barnes is now married to his fiancée and that all of his loved ones are dead.

 After catching up to his new era, Captain America is inducted into the Ultimates, the superhero task force maintained by S.H.I.E.L.D.
 Soon after, the Ultimates are faced with the Hulk.
 Rogers was able to put down the Hulk briefly during combat.
 When he was about to inject the Hulk with an antidote, the Hulk made a surprise attack and broke the needle and the Hulk then began beating Cap, until Thor came to the rescue.
 After the Hulk had reverted to Bruce Banner, Cap knocked the former out and had Banner taken back to the Triskelion.

 After learning that his teammates Hank and Janet Pym's quarrels with each other had left Janet hospitalized and nearly dead, Rogers tracked the now fugitive Hank to a bar and engaged him in combat, emerging victorious.
 He then takes Janet flowers and other gifts, but she was not amused by his actions and rejected his gifts.
 Rogers soon discovered that his nemesis, Herr Kleiser, had survived World War II and was an alien soldier.
 This was why he would always seem to survive, Cap saying that he has killed Kleiser "twice".
 When Kleiser resurfaced, the two resumed their enmity.
-During the Chitari invasion, Rogers fought Kleiser in combat, but was unable to defeat him due to his regeneration abilities.
+During the Chitauri invasion, Rogers fought Kleiser in combat, but was unable to defeat him due to his regeneration abilities.
 When the Hulk was dropped into their battle, Captain America convinced the Hulk that Kleiser was "hitting on Betty", causing the Hulk to mutilate and then eat Kleiser.
-After the successful battle against the Chitari, Rogers danced with Janet and a relationship between them bloomed.
+After the successful battle against the Chitauri, Rogers danced with Janet and a relationship between them bloomed.
 The relationship would later become sour as Rogers's 1940s personality created a generation gap, causing Janet to secretly go back to her ex-husband.